rinagobo/python-basics/TypingSpeedTest/README.md

 - conditionals

 ## What I have to improve
-- Make this tool able to give user a ramdom task of text from variety of choices.
+- Make this tool to be able to give user a option to do another quiz.